 What types of processing identified as likely high risk are involved? - Transferring 'special category' data from the school to local authority, and to hosted servers remotely.
-Storage of personal and 'special category' data.
+Storage of personal and 'special category data.
+Back up of servers on premise take place using hardware encryption via tapes.
 The WAN link from the school is a dedicated lease line so is not shared with other users like domestic broadband users, therefore it is protected from interception.